23 June 2021

 Our work continues to help you raise the visibility of your institution with students around the world while also supporting students applying to higher education institutions internationally.

-Students at CIS-member schools who are looking to connect with CIS universities in 2021 can ask their university guidance counsellor to add your details to the CIS University Connection Registry in the CIS Community portal where universities admissions representatives around the world can access the contact details for students who are interested in international study opportunities, in particular region and programmes.
+Students at CIS-member schools who are looking to connect with CIS universities in 2021 can add their details to the CIS University Connection Registry.
+This registry is available to universities in the CIS Community portal where admissions representatives around the world can access the contact details for students who are interested in international study opportunities, in particular region and programmes.

 Tackling Racism Workshop Series: Diversity, Equity and Inclusion in our Schools and Universities